 Want to feel like you’re standing on the edge of the earth when you tie the knot?
 Head to the Fogo Island Inn.
 The ultra-modern building is located in a remote community and sits right on the waters of the North Atlantic Ocean.
 The venue can only hold up to 70 guests, so it’s ideal for smaller weddings.

 Did you know you can set sail for your wedding on a tall ship?
 Well it’s true.
 If you’re hosting your ceremony in Halifax, why not do it aboard a 130-foot schooner?
+Head to Murphy's The Cable Wharf and board the Tall Ship Silva for an unforgettable celebration.
 Aside from the sweet views, you’ll get to take advantage of the indoor banquet room, on-deck lounge and licensed pub.
 It can accommodate up to 150 guests.

 Morrin Centre (Quebec City, Quebec)